Utsunomiya city

 Wakayama Bamboo Forest is located in Utsunomiya city which is about 2 hours drive from Tokyo or 50 minutes if using the bullet train (Shinkansen).
 The farm can be an easy day trip, but I recommend staying in Utsunomiya and enjoying their famous gyoza dumplings.

 There are many trains from Tokyo to Utsunomiya including the Shinkansen (bullet train) for faster trips.
-Once at JR Utsunomiya Station, the bus ride to Wakayama Farm is approximately 30 to 40 minutes.
+Once at JR Utsunomiya Station, the bus ride to Wakayama Farm is approximately 30 minutes.
 If you happen to have trouble finding the right bus stop or departure schedule, look for the Utsunomiya Tourist Office (Information Center) located inside JR Utsunomiya Station.
-I’ve been to the tourist office to ask for directions and they were very friendly and helpful.
-They speak a bit of English are happy to give recommendations of places to eat and other things to do during your stay.
+I’ve been to the tourist office to ask for directions, and they were very friendly and helpful.
+They speak a bit of English and are happy to recommend places to eat and other things to do during your stay.

 If you want to know more, you can find more about Utsunomiya city here.
 The city is well known for many things like gyoza, jazz, nightlife, Oya stones, and cycling.